Frequently Asked Questions

 How are fees structured?

-Fees are based on project scope and complexity.
-After an initial discussion and site review, we provide a clear proposal outlining phases, services, and fees.
-Our work is an investment in design quality, long-term value, and a smoother overall building process.
+Fees are based on project scope and complexity and can vary based on a variety of factors.
+As part of the initial inquiry process, we will provide a clear proposal outlining our services and fees.
+Working with an architect is an investment in design quality, long-term value, and a smoother overall building process.

 How do we get started?

 The best way to begin is to contact us to schedule a feasibility call.
-We’ll discuss your project, answer questions, and outline a clear path forward that makes sense for your goals.
+We’ll discuss your project, answer questions, and outline a clear path forward that aligns with your goals.

 Frequently Asked Questions